 - Cut cherry tomatoes in half and toss into a medium bowl.

-- Drizzle in 2 Tbsp olive oil, balsamic vinegar, and toss in oregano, minced garlic and fresh chopped basil and toss well.
+- Drizzle in 2 tablespoon olive oil, balsamic vinegar, and toss in oregano, minced garlic and fresh chopped basil and toss well.
 Set aside.

-- In a ramekin pour in 1/4 cup evo oil and melt 2 Tbsp butter and pour into olive oil and blend.
+- In a ramekin pour in ¼ cup evo oil and melt 2 tablespoon butter and pour into olive oil and blend.
 Set aside.